veloce-js/velocejs/packages/server/README.md

 #### hostName setter and getter

 You can also specify a host name, default is `localhost`.
-You can two ways to overwrite this:
+There are two ways to overwrite this:

 1. `hostName` setter
 2. using the node environment variable `HOST` (this will have higher priority)